kubernetes/enhancements/keps/sig-storage/20200212-volume-group.md

 1. When a new volume is created with a volume group id parameter, the volume will be created and added to the existing volume group.
 2. A new volume can also be created without a volume group id parameter.
 It can be added to a volume group later through the ModifyVolumeGroup RPC.

 Note that for filesystems based storage systems, only option 1 can be supported.
 For block based storage systems.
 Both option 1 and 2 may be supported.
-However there is a possibility that option 2 will not work for ConsistencyGroups as the volume is created without the consideration of which group the volume will be placed in.
+However there is a possibility that option 2 will not work for consistency groups as the volume is created without the consideration of which group the volume will be placed in.
+CSI Spec does not determine whether a group is consistent or not.
+It is up to the storage provider to decide whether a consistent group can be supported or not and clarify that in vendor specific documentation.

 ```
 message CreateVolumeRequest {